 Yes you read correctly!
 Eureka Skydeck first brought a giant ice slide to Melbourne in 2016!
 Grab an inflatable donut and make your way down the 40 meter long slide.
 Fun!
 Cost in 2017 was $12 for 3 slides.
 Eureka Skydeck is also a really cheap way to get a 360 degree perspective of Melbourne and the city’s history.
 To reach the observation deck, be prepared for the fastest elevator ride in the southern hemisphere.
 The free audio tour is a great way to learn about Melbourne’s history and architecture.

 5. See Melbourne lit up at Gertrude Street Projection Festival

-Sadly the Gertrude Street Projection Festival is not happening in 2018 but it will be back in 2019!
+The Gertrude Street Projection Festival is happening from 26th July to 3rd August from 6pm until midnight.
 Expect to see the street’s buildings play backdrop to a number of epic light, music and art projections, along with loads of parties, events and theatrical shows.
 Things are going to get weird!
 The best bit?
 Most of the events are FREE!

 6. Watch Free Fireworks at the Docklands

 Every Friday night throughout Winter from 6:30pm – 8:30pm there is a free fireworks display, food trucks, performers and live music taking place in the Docklands – just on the edge of Melbourne’s city centre.
 Entry is free!
 The fireworks display will kick off at 7:30pm.

 The Australian Football League (Aussie Rules) is an absolute religion among the local Victorian population and the atmosphere is amazing!
 The season ends at the end of September and tickets start from around $15 – $20.
 They can usually be purchased at either the MCG or Etihad Stadium… make sure you try a pie!